Telephone: 1 (868) 708-5407

 Her most recent position at FAO was Subregional Coordinator for the Caribbean.
 On retirement from the FAO in 2018, Dr. Fletcher-Paul returned to the Faculty of Food and Agriculture of UWI where she currently serves as lecturer in Biometrics

-Vijai Gosein is a young dynamic professional with over eighteen years’ experience working in both the public and private sector.
-He holds a diploma in Agriculture from the Eastern Caribbean Institute of Agriculture and Forestry (ECIAF), BSc. in General Agriculture and MSc. in Project Management both from the University of the West Indies.
+Vijai is the holder of both a diploma which he obtained from the Eastern Caribbean Institute of Agriculture and Forestry (ECIAF) and a BSc. in Agriculture, as well as a MSc. in Project Management which he also obtained from the University of the West Indies.

 ” I am truly honored to be a member of the board of the Asa Wright Nature Centre.
 My familiarity with Asa Wright stems from my very first visit, as a teenager, which left an indelibly impression onto my memory.
 Viewing oilbirds, toucans and the incredible array of bat taxa are just a few of those positive memories.
 It is truly humbling to be following in the footsteps of such notable persons as William Beebe and William Conway, from WCS in their support of the fantastic work being conducted at the Centre.”